Social Media Followers as a Necessity?

 We have all wanted more social media followers since the early 2000’s when social media began to take off.
-We read how this person or that person had thousands or millions of followers.
+Often, we read how this person or that person had thousands or millions of followers.
 Wow, that set the bar right up there in social media!

 Is this any different from actresses and models who do anything to be anorexia thin to keep their jobs?
 Women who do not leave their houses without make-up?
-Where do we draw the line?'People with a lot of twitter followers (sometimes called Twitlebrities) are regularly getting paid to tweet about certain companies or products.'Click To Tweet
+Where do we draw the line?

 Social Media Followers at a Price Offered

-Back in the day it was anybody and anyone that could like your page.
+Back in the day, it was anybody and anyone that could like your page.
 This is more of a disservice to all.
-Facebook pages were designed to grab the attention of people in your niche.
-Maybe Facebook pages with less likes will generate more engagements going forward!
+Facebook pages were first designed to grab the attention of people in a specific niche.
+Maybe Facebook pages with fewer likes will generate more engagements going forward!

 Hence there were many companies that offered these Facebook likes for less money than Facebook.
 I remember getting phone calls all the time as I had a retail website.
 They wanted to sell me Facebook likes left and right!